cj-wang/mean-start-2/README.md

 ## Development server

-Run `npm start` to start the Angular dev server and the Nest server concurrently.
+Run `npm run dev` to start the Angular dev server and the Nest server concurrently.
 Navigate to `http://localhost:4200/` for the dev server.
 API calls to `http://localhost:4200/api` will be proxied to the Nest server on port 3000.
 The Angular app or Nest server will automatically reload if you change any of the source files.

 ## Build

 Run `npm run build` to build the project.
 The compiled server files will be stored in the `dist/server/` directory.
 The built Angular artifacts will be stored in the `dist/client/` directory.

 ## Production server
-Run `npm run start:prod` to start the Nest server and it serves the built Angular app as static pages as well.
+Run `npm start` to start the Nest server and it serves the built Angular app as static pages as well.
 Navigate to `http://localhost:3000/`.

 ## Running unit tests